-You must wear appropriate clothing and footwear that is suitable to the task you are observing.
+You must wear appropriate clothing and footwear suitable to the task you are observing.

-The Health & Safety of ride along scheme observers is important to us and observers will not volunteer or be directed to get involved in any police operatives or services.
+The health and safety of ride along scheme observers is important to us and observers will not volunteer or be directed to get involved in any police operatives or services.

-If you are a resident of Avon and Somerset, you can fill in this form to apply to follow the police for a shift to observe the work we do (the Ride Along Scheme).
+If you are a resident of Avon and Somerset, you can apply online to follow the police for a shift to observe the work we do.